okta/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 ### Browser Security Settings

-Okta requires that browsers have third-party cookies enabled for your Okta org's domain.
+Okta requires that browsers have third-party cookies enabled for your Okta organization's domain.

 ## A simple example